+This Amendment constitutes the entire agreement and understandings of the parties with respect to its subject matter and supersedes all oral communication and prior writings (except as otherwise provided herein) with respect thereto.

+The headings used in this Amendment are for convenience of reference only and are not to affect the construction of or to be taken into consideration in interpreting this Amendment.

 Except as amended hereby, all other terms and conditions of the Master Agreement, including the Annex A – Credit Support Annex, shall remain the same and in full force and effect.